-Even so, everyone needs a rest now and again, and there are tools and processes you can put in place to prepare.
-In this post, we’ll go over seven tips to keep your business website running smoothly while your website development team takes its well-deserved rest.
+Of course, everyone needs some rest now and again, and there are tools and processes you can put in place to prepare your site for when the team is out of the office.
+This post will cover seven tips to keep your company site running smoothly while your website development team takes a well-deserved break.
+(Psst: These tips aren’t only useful for holiday website management — they can also help you tackle year-round site management.)

 Holiday Website Management Tips